zroe1/toy-models-of-superposition/README.md

 ## Conclusions

-This replication demostrates that it is possible for models to represent features in superposition.
-It also shows that phenomenon of superposition is somewhat predictable.
+This replication demonstrates that it is possible for models to represent features in superposition.
+It also shows that the phenomenon of superposition is somewhat predictable.
 For example, models trained on sparse data are more likely to represent the features in superposition.

 With that being said, there are some serious limitations to thinking about neural networks in this way.
 In all the examples in this replication, the result was highly dependent on the exact training conditions such as learning rate and batch size.
-Thus, I beleive that it is wise to be cautious when making broad claims about models such as "model x will represent less information in superposition than model y because model x is larger."
-The truth is that there are a number of important factors that influence weather or not a model with represent information orthogonally or in superposition.
+Thus, I believe that it is wise to be cautious when making broad claims about models such as "model x will represent less information in superposition than model y because model x is larger."
+The truth is that there are a number of important factors that influence whether or not a model will represent information orthogonally or in superposition.